Nieuport 24: Service history

 In the summer of 1917, when the Nieuport 24 and 24bis began coming off the production line, many French fighter squadrons were replacing their Nieuport 17s with SPAD S.VIIs but some French units retained Nieuports into 1918 when they were effectively obsolete, although the type was preferred by some, especially the famous Charles Nungesser.
 The type's most notable accomplishment occurred when Nieuports of N152 were responsible for downing two Zeppelins, L49 and L50 during the night of 19–20 October 1917.

 France's allies operated them, including the Russians and the British.
 The Russians would continue to operate their Nieuports throughout the Russian Civil War, and even received 20 French-built Nieuport 24s after the Czar's abdication.
 Production of additional examples was undertaken by Dux, who had licence-built previous Nieuports.
 Production was undertaken both before and after the Soviet victory.
-The Soviets would rename Dux to GAZ No 1 (Государственный авиационный завод № 1 or State Aviation Plant No. 1) and production continued until at least 1923.
+The Soviets would rename Dux to GAZ No 1 (Государственный авиационный завод No. 1 or State Aviation Plant No. 1) and production continued until at least 1923.
 Examples remained in service until at least 1925.

 In the summer of 1917, the RFC still regarded deliveries of Nieuport scouts as a top priority although the 24 and 24bis were regarded as interim types pending Nieuport 27 deliveries.
 Royal Aircraft Factory S.E.5 deliveries began shortly afterward, but a low production rate forced the British to use their Nieuport scouts operationally well into 1918.

 The Japanese bought several pattern aircraft and from 1921 to 1923 built 102, with work started by the Army Supply Depot at Tokorozawa until taken over by Nakajima.
 These were later designated as the Ko 3, however the Japanese did not distinguish between the 24 and the 27, initially calling both the Ni 24.
 Most of their Nieuport 24s were fitted with the 80 hp Le Rhône 9C.
 The Japanese operated them until the 1926, much longer than they did their SPAD S.XIIIs, which were retired in 1922.

 The Americans bought large numbers of Nieuport advanced trainers for their flying schools in France in November 1917, which either included 227 Nieuport 24s and 16 Nieuport 24bis or 121 Nieuport 24s and 140 Nieuport 24bis, depending on which source you believe, illustrating the difficulty in dealing with surviving source documents which often didn't distinguish between the 24, 24bis and the 27.

 The Soviet's donated a Nieuport 24 and other types in 1921 to Afghanistan's King Amanullah Khan.
 It still existed in 1924 when the Afghan Military Air Arm was formed.